 one white onion, sliced into thin half moons

 salt, pepper, garlic powder

-1. Cook the bacon: If you’re using pork bacon, cook in a pre-heated pan, then drain most of the fat from the pan and use the remaining drippings to cook the onions.
-If you’re using turkey bacon, preheat the pan, add about 1/2 tablespoon of coconut oil, then fry the bacon ’til crisp.
-Use those drippings to sauté the onion.
+1. Cook the bacon: Cook in a pre-heated pan, then drain most of the fat from the pan and use the remaining drippings to cook the onions.
 When the bacon is the way you like it, set it aside and move onto the onions.